North Star Computers: North Star Horizon (1977)

 The Horizon was an 8-bit 4 MHz Zilog Z80A-based computer, typically with 16 KB to 64 KB of RAM.
 It had one or two single-sided single or double density hard sectored floppy disk drives (externally expandable to 3 or 4), and serial interfaces connected it to a computer terminal and a printer.
 It ran CP/M or North Star's own proprietary NSDOS.
 It also included many chips on the motherboard that would otherwise require separate S-100 cards in other systems, thereby allowing the machine to operate "out of the box" with minimal setup.

 Announced in November 1977, the Horizon was one of the earliest systems to include built-in drives.
 The cabinet held up to 12 additional S-100 cards, with at least some of these used for memory cards.
 With one floppy drive the kit cost $1,599, while an assembled system cost $1,899.
 With two drives the kit cost $1,999, while an assembled system cost $2,349.

 Early machines used a wooden cabinet and sported a logo placard with the company name stylized "NorthStar".
 Later machines used an all-metal case and the name was separated (as in the image on this page).

 North Star Advantage (1982)

-The Advantage was a 4 MHz Z80A-based computer with 64 KB of user RAM and 16 KB of graphics RAM.
-It used two single-sided, double-density 180 kB floppy disk (hard-sectored) drives and an optional 5 MB Winchester disk.
+The Advantage was an all-in-one 4 MHz Z80A-based computer with 64 KB of user RAM and 20 KB of graphics RAM.
+It used two double-sided, double-density 360 kB floppy disk (hard-sectored) drives and an optional 5 MB Winchester disk.
 The Advantage was known for its 640×240 graphics capabilities and was sold with four demonstration programs, one of which plotted and calculated a pattern of lines reminiscent of the Arcade game Qix.
 The Advantage also had an optional 8088 co-processor board available that ran MS-DOS 1.0.
 When the Advantage was introduced NorthStar had moved its offices, manufacturing and warehousing facilities to 14440 Catalina St. in San Leandro, California.
 NorthStar remained at that location until they ceased operations.